 Based on Buick Regal Base

-Buick brings back one of its well-known nameplates — Regal — for its newest entry-luxury midsize sedan.
 Based on the Opel Insignia from Europe, the five-seat Regal entry-luxury midsize sedan has a striking resemblance to that model.
 It's offered with a choice of mild-hybrid or turbocharged drivetrains, and its competitors include the Volkswagen Passat and Acura TSX.
 (Skip to details on the: R...
 Read Full Report

 What you should get in your warranty can be confusing.
 Make sure you are informed.